sindre2/Scrimba-project/README.md

+# Scrimba-project

-# A simple task in Scrimba to demonstrate basic HTML.
+A simple task in Scrimba to demonstrate basic HTML.<br>
 <a href="https://sindre2.github.io/Scrimba-project/">View demo</a>

 ## Supporting Scrimba